noxify/turbo-lucia-starter/README.md

 - `pnpm lint` - Lints all files in all apps & packages ( if they have a `lint` script )
 - `pnpm format:fix` - Formats all files. ( if they have a `format` script )
 - `pnpm typecheck` - Runs the typescript type check on all apps & packages. ( if they have a `typecheck` script )
+- `pnpm db:generate` - Runs the drizzle generate command: https://orm.drizzle.team/docs/drizzle-kit-generate
-- `pnpm db:migrate:dev` - Runs the prisma migrations in dev mode w/o seeding
+- `pnpm db:migrate` - Runs the drizzle migrate command: https://orm.drizzle.team/docs/drizzle-kit-migrate
-- `pnpm db:migrate:reset` - Resets the database and runs all existing migrations w/o seeding
+- `pnpm db:push` - Runs the drizzle push command: https://orm.drizzle.team/docs/drizzle-kit-push
-- `pnpm db:seed` - Seeds the database with some data
+- `pnpm db:seed` - Seeds some data - Uses the drizzle seed command: https://orm.drizzle.team/docs/seed-overview
-- `pnpm db:studio` - Opens the prisma studio
+- `pnpm db:studio` - Opens the drizzle studio: https://orm.drizzle.team/docs/drizzle-kit-studio

-- `pnpm db:generate` - Generates the prisma client from the schema ( helpful after running `pnpm i`)
+## Todos

+- [ ] Add unit tests
+- [ ] Add more docs ( like how to activate/use mock users )
+- [ ] Integrate https://github.com/sadmann7/shadcn-table to have an example
+- [ ] Maybe: Adding a RBAC solution ( maybe via casl? )
+- [ ] Add a contribution guide

+## Credits

+Without the amazing work of the [T3 OSS Community](https://github.com/t3-oss), this project wouldn't exists.

+Also a big thanks to [dBianchii](https://github.com/dBianchii) for his awesome work and help to migrate the auth package ( previously we used V3, now we run "our own" auth package ) and the locales package ( migrating from `next-international` to `next-intl` ).